 - Upgrade your glass.

 Replacing your glass with high efficiency Low-E coatings will dramatically decrease the amount of heat that transfers through your windows and will protect your family and belongings from harmful UV rays.
 We’re happy to provide free quotes.
 We typically do not recommend adding a tinting film to your existing windows because doing so may cause excess heat buildup, which can cause premature window failure and potentially void any manufacturer’s warranty.
 Talk to us about what different glass options there are – we’re glad to help.

 - Stay on top of home maintenance.

 Keeping on top of home maintenance is very important, and that includes checking the condition of your windows regularly.
 That means look closely for cracks or chips, or issues with sealing or caulking in the windows.
 If you get on top of any issues right away, less chance you’ll have down the road of complete window replacement or other costly repairs.

 Ready for Summer?
-6 Tips to Weatherize Windows in Portland OR - Vancouver WA - Bend OR
+6 Tips to Weatherize Windows in Portland OR - Vancouver WA - Bend OR - Salem OR

 And Surrounding Areas